Certifications and licenses for criminal justice degree holders

 The National Partnership for Juvenile Services offers a juvenile services practitioner certification which recognizes that holders have the education, training, and experience to deliver effective and quality services in the field of juvenile justice and to juvenile services and youth work.

-Private Investigator License
+Certified Private Investigator

 Education and experience licensing requirements for private investigators vary from state to state.
 Typically, they include at least a year of related work experience, a passing score on a private investigator examination, and a background check and be at least 21 years old.
 Some states require the possession of an associate degree or higher in criminal justice or a related major.